This post contains affiliate links. If you buy through these links, I may earn a small commission.

 If you’re looking to make your own indoor garden to grow your favorite herbs and spices, here are the best plants that you can easily grow indoors no matter what time of the year it is.

 A favorite herb for cooking Italian dishes, oregano can be grown indoors pretty easily.
-This herb tends to like having a lot of sun so you can easily stick it in the window with good light to help it grow.
+This herb tends to like having a lot of sun so you can easily put it in a sunny window with good light to help it grow.

 Once it has grown, work the herb into your sauces or main dishes to give it some extra flavor.
 Keeping Oregano well trimmed will keep your plant smaller.